 In addition to its scent, linalool interacts with the endocannabinoid system, a complex network within the body involved in regulating various physiological processes.
 While research continues to explore the broader role of terpenes like linalool, their contribution to the overall cannabis experience remains an area of interest.

-Effects on aroma and flavour profiles
+Effects on aroma profiles

 Order CBD oil now and save as much as 30%